Clinical Training

 After completing the Transitional Year Residency (PGY-1) curriculum, our residents complete three years of clinical anesthesia training (CA-1 to CA-3 or PGY-2 to PGY-4).
 Our clinical anesthesia curriculum covers basic, advanced, and subspecialty anesthesia, as well as opportunities to participate in research.
 Rotations vary in length between one and three months.

-Throughout the course of the residency, rotations may be arranged at Mayo Clinic’s campuses in Rochester, Minnesota or Jacksonville, Florida.
-Mayo Clinic funds the authorized additional costs of travel, housing, auto rental, and licensure fees.
+Additionally, rotations may be arranged at Mayo Clinic’s campuses in Rochester, Minnesota or Jacksonville, Florida.
+Mayo Clinic helps cover the costs of travel, housing, auto rental, and licensure fees.
+Rotations include pediatrics at Nemours Children's Health in Jacksonville and critical care at Mayo Clinic in Rochester.

 See an example block schedule for all residents CA-1 through CA-3.